Solar eclipse draws shaded eyes skyward across metro Atlanta

-Metro Atlantans gathered in parks, playgrounds, schools and wherever they could Monday to watch a rare occurrence: a solar eclipse.
+Georgians gathered in parks, playgrounds, sidewalks, schools and wherever they could Monday to watch a rare occurrence: a solar eclipse.

+The skies darkened shortly after 3 p.m., which was the height of the eclipse in the region.
+While it wasn’t a total eclipse, as it was in other parts of the country, the event captivated many area residents.

 The Tellus Science Museum in Cartersville welcomed visitors to use its solar telescope and participate in eclipse-themed crafts.
 Some even got festive treats — mini MoonPie snacks.

-In Lawrenceville, Georgia Gwinnett College opened its campus to the community Monday for the eclipse, and hundreds of students, faculty and other residents turned out.
+In Lawrenceville, Georgia Gwinnett College opened its campus to the community for the eclipse, and hundreds of students, faculty and others residents turned out.

 Eclipses are also historically significant, Camp said, noting an eclipse in 1919 that was used to verify Albert Einstein’s general theory of relativity.
 Another famous eclipse happened May 28, 585 B.C.